fossabot/tech.smarp.com/data/blog/truongsinh/iterations-of-assumption-elimination-and-refinement/index.md

 draft: false
 canonical: >-
   https://www.linkedin.com/pulse/we-need-more-information-do-iterations-assumption-tran-nguyen/
+excerpt: >-
+  practicing assumption (list all/most probable outcomes of pending questions), elimination (remove all irrelevant questions) and refinement (add more relevant questions) in iterations (repeatedly until there are nothing else to change) would save you a lot of time gathering information and making decisions.
 ---

 A while ago, I wrote an article titled [Stop saying, "it depends"; make your answers useful](https://www.linkedin.com/pulse/stop-saying-depends-make-your-answers-useful-truongsinh-tran-nguyen/).
 This one can be considered its sequel.